Although Tanzania is known for being a wildlife destination, there is so much more to it such as the protected marine reserves and the ancient sites.

 Once you catch a glimpse of the snowcapped peaks of Mount Kilimanjaro, you will like to spend the rest of the day staring at it.
 It happens to be a UNESCO World Heritage site, and as it rises, it changes from farmland to rainforest and alpine meadows.

-Travel with your whole family and experience the beauty of Tanzania in person!
-Make sure to visit the most beautiful places we’ve listed.
+Travel with your whole family and experience the beauty of Tanzania in person.
 Pack your bags and have a safe trip!